junxit/us-congress-bills-113/metadata.md

 - 2013-09-20 — Placed on the Union Calendar, Calendar No. 164.
 - 2013-09-20 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-224.
 - 2013-09-20 — Reported by the Committee on Natural Resources.
 H. Rept.
 113-224.
+- 2013-10-29 — Considered under suspension of the rules. (consideration: CR H6850-6852)
+- 2013-10-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2640.
+- 2013-10-29 — Mr. Young (AK) moved to suspend the rules and pass the bill.
+- 2013-10-29 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6850-6851)
+- 2013-10-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6850-6851)